Email to the Cloud

 - Migration of On-Premise Email to the Cloud

-- Over 40,000 email boxes including calendars and Public Folders will be moved to the Cloud beginning in January, 2017.
-The migration will occur in rolling weekly waves throughout the winter and spring of 2017.
+- Over 40,000 email boxes including calendars and Public Folders will be moved to the Cloud began in March 2017.
+The migration continues in rolling weekly waves throughout the winter and spring of 2017.

 - Users will be notified before the migration of their mailbox; and confirmed after their mailbox has moved to the cloud.
-No action is anticipated on the desktop once the migration is complete.
-However mobile devices (phones and tablets) will require a configuration change.
+No action is anticipated on the Outlook desktop once the migration is complete.
+However, mobile devices (smartphones and tablets) and Apple Mail clients will need to be manually configured post-migration.
 In addition, individuals who use the Outlook web client (also known as mail@UCSF, OWA or https://mail.ucsf.edu) to access their email, will need to change the way they login.
 See below for instructions.

 |Feb 3||While our technical teams have been diligently working on all activities to support migration of Email to the Cloud, some technical issues surfaced during the pre-pilot phase, and as a result, the actual pilot start date is delayed to February.
 We will update the project page once the pilot has begun, and reach out to pilot participants with more specific instructions at that time.|